The Colourful Streets of Old San Juan

 This 16th century citadel, along with the fortified walls and gates that surround the old city, have been declared a San Juan National Historic Site, so it’s often the first stop on most first time visitor’s sightseeing list.

 She recommended that we hop on the free trolley service instead of walking uphill in the blistering heat.
-Conveniently, there’s a trolley stop in front of the Sheraton.
+Conveniently, there’s a trolley stop in front of the Sheraton and cruise ship terminal.

 Free trolley service?
 That’s a nice surprise.